-- Da Chief Root from Artemis Fowl does keeps a cigar in his mouth, like in the Nero Wolfe example below, because actually lighting cigars is against regulations (good thing, too, as it's apparently a "fungus cigar").
+- Da Chief Root from Artemis Fowl keeps a cigar in his mouth, but unlit, because actually lighting cigars is against regulations (good thing, too, as it's apparently a "fungus cigar").

 - In the novel Song of Solomon by Toni Morrison, the character Pilate is described as always chewing something: orange seeds, pine needles, a rubber band.

 - The character Mars Bar in the novel Maniac Magee gets his nickname from his love of candy bars.
 He habitually holds one in his teeth like a fat cigar.
 Near the end, another character begins calling him Snickers.

 - Gwen, one of the two Kid Detectives in the Something Queer [is going on] series, taps her braces when she is thinking hard, a habit which tends to annoy the people around her.